-Unfortunately with Cpanel when you do install WordPress using Fantastico, it installs with a certain version which is usually not the latest version, and if you want to update, all you have to do is log-in to your new WordPress site “http://yourdoamin.com/wp-login.php” look at the the top of the dashboard and you will see “WordPress 3.4 is available – Please update now”.
+Unfortunately with Cpanel when you do install WordPress using Fantastico, it installs with a particular version which is usually not the latest version.
+If you want to update, all you have to do is log-in to your new WordPress site “http://yourdoamin.com/wp-login.php” look at the top of the dashboard, and you will see “WordPress 3.4 is available – Please update now”.

 Enter your FTP username and password which is the same as your Cpanel username and password.

-Click on Proceed and this process will take a couple minutes because it is actually downloading and upgrading WordPress.
+Click on Proceed, and this process will take a couple of minutes because it is downloading and upgrading WordPress.

 Congratulations you have completed the installation of your first WordPress site next is learning how to install WordPress manually using FTP.